 Or in this Upton Modern Chateau Kitchen, we did a herringbone backsplash.

 Just like the stacked vertical alternating, alternate the tiles horizontally.
 This is more of a classic look, yet still, creates a unique pattern that looks great in a laundry room or bathroom.

 For this look, take #10 and rotate it 45 degrees.
 This is a good pattern for a smaller bath or kitchen; this one keeps your eyes moving throughout the room making it seem bigger.

 No matter the subway tile design you choose, you can’t go wrong!
 But shake it up and have some fun with it.
-Even if you incorporate the classic subway tile in the classic design, try to incorporate some other fun tiles and and layouts.
+Even if you incorporate the classic subway tile in the classic design, try to incorporate some other fun tiles and layouts.
 In this remodel below we did the shower with the classic subway tile and then had the accent wall give the pop of color and added dimension with these blue fish scale tiles.
-Then for the main bathroom floor within this same remodel we went with a wood looking tile and laid it in the herringbone pattern.
+Then for the main bathroom floor in this same remodel we went with a wood-looking tile and laid it in the herringbone pattern.
 You can find more of this remodel HERE.

 How fun are these?
 Ready to get tiling?
 We can’t wait to try them in some of your projects!

 Let us know which one is your favorite way to lay subway tile and which one you’ll be trying.
 And make sure to tag us @construction2style so we can share the love.